Tuscan Christmas Desserts with Judy Francini (Recorded in 2021)

-This workshop took place live on December 5th.
-If you would still like to purchase we will send you the full recording of the live class along with the recipe ebook.
+This workshop already took place, if you would still like to purchase we will send you the full recording of the live class along with the recipe ebook.

 What’s one of the best things about Christmas no matter where you live?
 The sweets!